surniaulula/wpsso-google-merchant-feed/readme.txt

 == Upgrade Notice ==

-= 5.2.1-dev.4 =
+= 5.2.1-dev.5 =

-(2023/01/24) Added compatibility declaration for WooCommerce HPOS.
-Updated the `WpssoAbstractAddOn` library class.
+(2023/01/25) Added compatibility declaration for WooCommerce HPOS.
+Updated the minimum WordPress version from v5.2 to v5.4.

 = 5.2.0 =